CHAPTER 15 – I

 After hearing of Zach Silva Cooke’s mysterious suicide, Carenf and Glendan knew it was only a matter of time before Geryman would come for them, yet they didn’t know what to do.
 They wanted so badly to avoid another conflict that they were paralyzed, impotent.
 With the burning of Portland the time had come – the second war had begun.
-And with Geryman stronger than ever, it threatened to be far worse.
+And with Geryman stronger than ever, it threatened to be far worse than its predecessor.

 Mother and son seated side by side